Power Battle Watch Car: Jino

 Jino is strong and an invincible fighter in his team.
 At times, he can be arrogant.
 He can sometimes think things will come easy to him, but he learns the value of hard work during his time with his friends.
 He is the leader when it comes to handling the Black Shadows.
-Roy and Kai are his rivals as they sometimes argue with each other.
-But whenever there is a misunderstanding they will always sort it out.
 Bluewill is his Watch Car, and they have a strong bond together.
-He was once defeated by Kai in the first episode, but after that, he gained a winning streak.
-Jino is responsible for handling the Mind Keys as Bluewill is the next generation Watch Car.
-In the finale Jino befriends Kai as one of few friends.
+He was defeated by Kai in the first episode, but after that, he gained a winning streak.
+Jino is responsible for handling the Mind Keys as Bluewill is the next-generation Watch Car.
+In the finale, Jino befriends Kai as one of few friends.

 Bluewill

-Bluewill is the next generation watch car and is the only watch car in the series that possess the mind keys.
+Bluewill is the next-generation watch car and is the only watch car in the series that possess the Mind Keys.

-He has a crush on Sona and they like each other very much.
-Bluewill was once defeated by Kai in the very first episode but has never been defeated after that.
-After the match with Kai, he suffered from amnesia and Jino helped Bluewill recover from that.
+He has a romantic interest in Sona and they like each other very much.
+Bluewill was defeated by Kai but has never been defeated by anyone else after that.
+After the match with Kai, he suffered from amnesia and Jino helped Bluewill recover.
 Throughout the series, Bluewill and Jino battled many opponents, both in the Battle League, and against the Black Shadows, and these battles have helped them strengthen their bond with each other.